carlosvazquez/npm-module/README.md

 ## Tests

-  npm test
+  npm test // shortcut to npm run test

 ## Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding style.
+Pending docs.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

 ## Release History

 * 0.1.0 Initial release
+* 0.1.2 Initial release
+* 0.1.3 Initial release